CHICAGO — Oprah Winfrey and author Jonathan Franzen have put their rocky past behind them.

 Franzen, 51, who is widely regarded as one of his generation's leading fiction writers, was branded as a snob for the comment even though he apologized quickly and repeatedly.

-On Monday, he told Winfrey he considers himself a "Midwest egalitarian."
-The pair discussed Franzen's writing process and his visit with President Barack Obama.
+The pair discussed Franzen's writing process, how he started writing "Freedom" and his visit with President Barack Obama.

 "Bottomline is, I'm happy to have you," Winfrey said.

 Winfrey said in September that she read "Freedom" after Franzen sent her a copy during the summer along with a note.
 She said she considered it a "tour de force" after the first chapter and called it a "masterpiece."
 Released in late August, "Freedom" was virtually canonized by critics before publication and has topped best-seller lists.
 Franzen was the subject of a Time Magazine cover story, titled "Great American Novelist."